mratsim/Synthesis/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 ![Stability: experimental](https://img.shields.io/badge/stability-experimental-orange.svg)

-This is a support library for the [Weave](https://github.com/mratsim/weave) multithreading runtime.
-Requirements for a multithreading runtime makes Synthesis also an excellent fit to generate state machines for embedded devices, protocols and managing complex event-driven workloads in general.
+## Overview

 This package exports a set of macros to synthesize static procedure-based automata from a declarative description of states, triggers and transitions with all states, triggers and transitions known at compile-time.

-It is fast, composable, generates compact code and does not allocate on the heap.
+It is fast, composable, threadsafe, generates compact code and does not allocate on the heap.

 Within each states you also have the full power of the Nim language instead of being restricted to only operations